BitCurator/bitcurator-access-redaction/README.md

 ```shell
 $ ./configure --with-boost-libdir=/usr/lib/x86_64-linux-gnu
 ```
   * The lightgrep library install into /usr/local/lib, so this directory will need to be on the system's LD_LIBRARY_PATH in order for redact-cli to find it.
-Your bca-redtools environment must include the LD_LIBRARY_PATH setting:
+Your __bitcurator-access-redaction__ environment must include the LD_LIBRARY_PATH setting:
 ```shell
 $ export LD_LIBRARY_PATH=/usr/local/lib
 ```